ebl4/ConvNet/README.md

-# Implementation of Convolutional Neural Network with in C
+# Implementation of Convolutional Neural Network in C